-On a recent trip to Jordan, we were heading to the Dead Sea when we passed the baptism site of Jesus.
+On a recent trip to Jordan, we were heading to the Dead Sea when we passed the River Jordan, were Jesus as apparently baptised.
 It was not on our itinerary, but I couldn’t pass it up.
 So we stopped.
 But, not without a fuss.
 Tim hates religious tourism, but I insisted we stop and I’m pleased we did!

 The Jordanian side of the River Jordan has only recently been cleared of landmines.
 It has opening up access to the place where Jesus is believed to have been baptised by John the Baptist.